‘To All The Boys I’ve Loved Before’ Star Noah Centineo Reveals The Qualities His Ideal Woman Must Have

 Although he understands “how hard” it can be for some people to openly express themselves, Centineo shared that he can admit when he’s wrong.

-While this is an age where many people seek the help of dating apps to meet potential mates, Centineo would rather keep it old-fashioned and “meet someone randomly”.
+While this is an age where many people seek the help of dating apps to meet potential mates, Centineo would rather keep it old-fashioned and “meet someone randomly.”

 “I’d much rather meet someone randomly, like whether that’s me out doing something that I love to do, because if you’re out doing something that you love to do and you meet someone doing something they love to do then you’re doing things you love to do at the same place, then odds are you like the same things and you have similar interests to talk about.”